-‘Huge loss’: Israel’s attack on Gaza kills Palestine football icon Barakat
+‘Huge loss’: Israeli attack on Gaza kills Palestine football icon Barakat

 Among the confirmed dead are athletes and administrators from a wide range of sports, including basketball player for Al-Breij, Bassim al-Nabahin, 27; footballer Rashid Dabbour, 28, who played for Al-Ahli Beit Hanoon; and Ahmad Awad, 21, who represented Palestine’s national football team for dwarfism.

 The Palestinian sporting community in the occupied West Bank has also been affected as tensions have spiked there.
-Nineteen-year-old Markaz Balata midfielder Mohammed Maree Sawafta was killed by Palestinian Authority (PA) security forces during a protest in his hometown of Tubas, near Nablus, on October 27.
+Nineteen-year-old Markaz Balata midfielder Mohammed Maree Sawafta was killed by Palestinian Authority security forces during a protest in his hometown of Tubas near Nablus on October 27.

-Perhaps the biggest loss has been that of Hani Al-Masdar, one of Palestine’s greatest-ever footballers and a manager of the Olympic team, who was killed in January.
-Al-Masdar was hit by shrapnel from a missile that landed near his home in the central part of the Gaza Strip.
+Perhaps the biggest loss has been that of Hani Al-Masdar, one of Palestine’s greatest footballers and a manager of the Olympic team, who was killed in January.
+Al-Masdar was hit by shrapnel from a missile that landed near his home in central Gaza.

 ‘A constant feeling of anxiety’